Malaysian wildlife traffickers hit with US sanctions

 The Treasury Department said Malaysian national Teo Boon Ching, his trafficking organization and the Malaysian firm Sunrise Greenland Sdn.
 Bhd. engage in the “cruel trafficking of endangered and threatened wildlife and the products of brutal poaching.”

-Among other things, the sanctions deny Ching and others access to any property or financial assets held in the U.S. and prevent U.S. companies and people from doing business with them.
+Among other things, the sanctions deny Teo and others access to any property or financial assets held in the U.S. and prevent U.S. companies and people from doing business with them.

 The U.N.’s 2020 World Wildlife Crime Report shows that between 2014 and 2018 seizures of pangolin scales have increased 10-fold.